UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/supplements/sublime_as_ide.rst

 Which Version?
 ==============

-Version 2 will be fine, but I would urge you to consider updating to version 3.
-Some of the plugins I recommend are not available for version 2.
+While Version 3 is still considered "beta", it is the one everyone is putting their effort into, and some of the plugins I recommend are not available for version 2.

 Basic Settings